Why should I get coaching in the first place?

 What coaching services does Partner Up offer?

 Partner Up offers three types of coaching services.
 Professional development coaching which is designed to assist members of the legal profession develop and execute strategies to deal with the challenges they face.
 Professional skills coaching which is bespoke one-on-one training offered to enhance the deposition, writing, litigation, trial or oral presentation skills of the experienced practitioner and sales training for all levels of experience in bringing in business.
-Group Coaching which is geared toward small groups of professionals facing a common issue such as skills for the first time manager or life after law.
-These sessions begin with an information session and then become group coaching sessions where the members of the group work with the coach to develop strategies to deal with the challenges in these areas.
+ADHD coaching is for professionals who have been diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) or who exhibit 2 or more of the characteristics ADHD and want to learn strategies to deal with those issues.

 What is a coaching session like?